Feindflug/MdF-Epoch-Rally-Map-with-Mods/README.md

 MdF Epoch Rally Map whit Addon´s
 =============================

-MdF Epoch Rally Map whit very mutch Addon´s
+MdF Epoch Rally Map with many addons!
-No Loot, No Zombies and no Epoch Buildings its Enable!
-(Its only PvP, PvE, AI)

-This Map run whit Newest Epoch mod
-Its all Finish on Server and we have all Test, all Buildings come in the Map! (in moment its all the Building only in the Mission File from Server)
+MdF Epoch Rally Map with tons of awesome addons and new features Zombies, Loot, Zombies and Epoch Basebuilding is disabled.
+(PvP, PvE, AI only)

+This Map runs with the newest version of the Epoch mod At the moment most of the buildings are in the mission file of the server but in the next versions they will be implemented directly on the map

 Version 2.2 ALPHA